-A responsible team member is a person who actually accomplishes the task.
-We need to assign at least one member as responsible to accomplish the task.
+A responsible team member is a person who accomplishes the task.
+We need to assign at least one member to accomplish the task.

 Example: Tester or a QA resource in a test execution cycle.

-Example: Test Manager of the project accountable for the test effort on the project.
+Example: The test Manager of the project is accountable for the test effort on the project.

 Consulted members are the domain of expertise.
-Deliverables are consulted with these members for review comments, further improvements, critical issues, etc.
+A consulted person provides input based on how it will impact their future project work or their domain of expertise on the deliverable.
+Deliverables are sent to these members for review comments, further improvements, critical issues, etc.

-Example: Automation Architect expert in the organization consulted for finalizing the tool to be used in the project before starting automation on the project.
+Example: An automation architect expert in the organization was consulted to finalize the tool to be used in the project before starting automation.

-Informed members are just kept in the loop for the project communications.
-For example, upper management in the organization.
+Informed members are just kept in the loop for the project communications and progress—for example, upper management in the organization.

 Example: Director of the organization.